Alokkush/property-expert/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser to view the application
 3. Sign up for an account to start adding properties
+4. For admin access, sign up with the email "admin@propertyexpert.com" or "alokkushwaha78600@gmail.com"

 ### Firebase Setup
 To deploy this application with full functionality, follow these steps: